nqmn/adaptivepca/ASPIRE.md

 Both AdaptivePCA and traditional PCA achieve similar levels of explained variance, with AdaptivePCA dynamically selecting the number of components based on a defined variance threshold.
 Traditional PCA, on the other hand, requires manual parameter tuning, which can be time-consuming.

-### Effect Size

-Using Cohen's d and statistical tests, we observed significant effect sizes in processing time, favoring AdaptivePCA.
-In practical terms, this means that AdaptivePCA provides substantial improvements in performance while maintaining equivalent or higher levels of accuracy in explained variance coverage.

-## Initialization Parameters
-- `variance_threshold`: float, default=0.95
-  The cumulative variance explained threshold to determine the optimal number of components.

-- `max_components`: int, default=50
-  The maximum number of components to consider.

-- `variance_ratio`: Variance ratio threshold (default: 5.0)

-- `normality_ratio`: P-value threshold for Shapiro-Wilk test (default: 0.05)

-~~- `scaler_test`: bool, default=True
-  Added flexibility in scaling, which reduces runtime when scaling isn't required.
-  Added on version 1.0.3~~

-- `verbose`: int, default=0
-  Added parameter verbose to control the level of output:
-   `verbose=1`: Provides detailed output, displaying all component-wise explained variance scores for each scaler.
-   `verbose=0`: Suppresses intermediate output, showing only the final best configuration found after processing all scalers.
-  Useful for debugging or fine-tuning PCA settings, with a default value of 0.
-  Added on version 1.0.6

-## Methods
-- `fit(X)`: Fits the AdaptivePCA model to the data `X`.
-- `transform(X)`: Transforms the data `X` using the fitted PCA model.
-- `fit_transform(X)`: Fits and transforms the data in one step.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.